Poseidon: Myths and Facts about the Greek God of the Sea

 The master weaver Arachne certainly did not mince words when she wove her beautiful embroidery showing how malicious and outright controlling many Greek gods and goddesses can be.
 This is epitomized in the myth where Greek god Poseidon has an affair with Alope, his own granddaughter.
 Upon hearing of the affair, Alope’s father killed Alope by burying the young woman alive.
 Perhaps out of remorse, Poseidon uses his magic to turn Alope’s body into a wonderful spring near Eleusis.

-Facts about Poseidon
+Frequently asked questions about Poseidon

 1- Who are Poseidon’s consorts?